developingAdan/ChooseYourHero_WebApp/README.md

 # Marvel API Web App

-This is a small web application that utilizes the Marvel API to retrieve and display data from Marvel superheroes.
+This is a small web application that utilizes the Marvel API to retrieve and display data about Marvel superheroes that users search.

 ## Getting Started